simonwaid/rs_file_reader/README.md

 ``file_content`` now contains a pandas DataFrame which you can easily process.

-You migth have used the oscilloscopes history function, e.g. in fast segmentation mode of because you were requesting averaging.
+You migth have used the oscilloscope's history function, e.g. in fast segmentation mode of because you were requesting averaging.
 In this case, the file might contain multiple acquisitions.
-In this case ``file_content`` now contatins all acquistions, one after another.
-So let's check how many acquistions we got and iterate over them.
+If you call getAsDf without parameters you will get all acquistions, one after another.
+To separate acquisitions, you need to provide an acquisition parameter.
+E.g. in the following we iterate over all acquistitions:

 ```python